shepherd92/personal_website/content/authors/peter_juhasz/_index.md

 <div style="text-align: justify">

+I am a PhD Candidate in Mathematics at [Aarhus University](https://www.au.dk/), supervised by [Christian Hirsch](https://christian-hirsch.netlify.app/), specializing in stochastic modeling and complex network analysis.
+My research applies probabilistic methods to model and analyze complex systems with group interactions, providing insights into the structure and dynamics in settings such as collaborative networks.
-I am a PhD Candidate in Mathematics at [Aarhus University](https://www.au.dk/), supervised by [Christian Hirsch](https://christian-hirsch.netlify.app/).
-My doctoral research combines [stochastic point processes](https://en.wikipedia.org/wiki/Point_process) and [topological data analysis](https://en.wikipedia.org/wiki/Topological_data_analysis) to create novel models for complex networks.
-Prior to my PhD, I worked as a deep learning researcher in automated driving at [Bosch Group Hungary](https://www.bosch.hu/en/), where I developed algorithms for vehicle perception, prediction and decision-making.
+Prior to my PhD, I worked as a deep learning researcher in automated driving at [Bosch Group Hungary](https://www.bosch.hu/en/), developing algorithms for perception, prediction and decision-making.
 Additionally, I led the design and implementation of scalable software solutions as a software architect in the same field.

 </div>